-- Appliance Leaks – A leaky appliance isn’t always a major problem; as soon as a puddle begins to creep across the floor, we tend to address the issue fairly quickly.
-What if the puddle doesn’t make itself visible, however?
-If water decides to collect behind the appliance, however small the leak may be, it will soon begin to seep into the wall and floor, creating irreparable damp and mould damage.
-Appliances that can leak include fridges, washing machines and dishwashers and should all be checked regularly to ensure that there are no small leaks silently causing issues.
+A leaky appliance isn’t always a major problem; as soon as a puddle begins to creep across the floor, we tend to address the issue fairly quickly.
+However, what if the puddle doesn’t make itself visible?
+If water begins to collect behind the appliance, regardless of how small the leak may be, it will soon start to seep into the wall or floor, creating irreparable damp and mould damage.
+Appliances that have the potential to leak include fridges, washing machines and dishwashers, so they should all be checked regularly to ensure that there are no small leaks silently causing issues.
 If you can, simply pull away your appliances from the wall every so often to give them a clean and check for any problems.
-If your appliance is integrated, and you’re unable to move it, take a look at this handy guide from Repair Aid, on signs to look out for on that could indicate a leaking appliance.
-These include rust inside the machine, door leaks and leaks around seals.

 Rise In Utility Bills